 They were originally set up to continue, and build on, the inspiring impact of the London 2012 Olympic and Paralympic games.
 Increasing participation in Rugby Union is a core goal of the RFU, the Spirit of Rugby is looking to increase involvement in rugby union in a variety of ways, ranging from playing to promotion of the game in hard to reach groups.
 This will be achieved by projects being devised and led by 16-24 year olds for peopel of their own age in their local community.
 The groups will create new and innovative solutions to engage groups who aren’t traditionally interested in rugby and seeks to use the inspiration of both the Rugby World Cup and the 2016 Rio Olympics.

 Maggie Alphonsi, former England Women’s player, World Cup Winner and TV personality is the official ambassador for the Spirit of Rugby project.

-Being part of a highly successful England Squad, winning both the Six Nations (consecutively) and the World Cup, she has seen first-hand how major events can have a positive effect on grass-roots participation.
-Her first act as the Spirit of Rugby Ambassador was to meet a group of volunteers during work experience at England Rugby HQ.
+Being part of a highly successful England Squad, winning both the Six Nations and the World Cup, she has seen first-hand how major events can have a positive effect on grass-roots participation.
+Her first act as the Spirit of Rugby Ambassador was to meet a group of volunteers during work experience at Twickenham Stadium.

 The project is funded by The Spirit of 2012 Trust, a fund that was initially created to distribute the funds from the sale of the Olympic Village, with the purpose to keep the spirit of London 2012 alive through community legacy programmes within sport, art, culture, education and volunteering.
 A key purpose of the Spirit of Rugby project is to engage with 16-24 years who want to play a more active role in their communities and provide opportunities for their peers in their area.